All Episodes

 Don't do what Bob Newhart did, which was to get yourself talked into making some groveling apology and pulling out of a gig that you as a freeborn human being selected to do.

-Be like uh be like Phil Robertson.
+Be like Phil Robertson.

-Uh Mark Stein in for us, we're gonna wrap things up in just a moment.
+We're going to wrap things up in just a moment.

 I forget what we saw.

-Oh, yeah, Ted Cruz.
+Oh yeah, Ted Cruz.

-Rush returns Thursday.
+Rush Returns Thursday.

 Export Selection